johnhuang1225/my-learning-record/AWS/README.md

 an example isn’t covered by the Free Tier.
 Please make sure that you carefully follow the cleanup steps after each example.
 To make sure you haven’t missed something during cleanup, please create a billing alarm as advised by AWS: http://mng.bz/M7Sj.

+### Resource groups

+A resource group is a collection of AWS resources.
+Resource is an abstract term for something in AWS like an EC2 server, a security group, or a RDS database.
+Resources can be tagged with key-value pairs.
+Resource groups specify what tags are needed for a resource to belong to the group.
+Furthermore, a resource group specifies the region(s) the resource must reside in.
+You can use resource groups to group resources if you run multiple systems in the same AWS account.
+Remember that you tagged the blogging infrastructure with the key system and the value wordpress.
+From now on, we’ll use this notation for key-value pairs:
+(system:wordpress).
+You’ll use that tag to create a resource group for your WordPress infrastructure.
+In the AWS part of the navigation bar, click Create a Resource Group.